| Follow the Action |

 Redshirt junior Rebecca Patton made her Bronco debut Feb.
 9, against Northwestern starting in the circle.
 It was Patton's first appearance since March 11, 2012, while at Cal Poly...Patton went on to pick up a complete-game win, her first victory since March 10, 2012, and first complete game since March 2, 2012.

 Cole Making Quick Work of Opposition

-Sophomore Kenzie Cole has pitched in 31 innings this season, retiring the side in order in 11 of them.
-Cole has retired at least six-consecutive batters five different times this year.
+Sophomore Kenzie Cole has pitched 11 innings this season, retiring the side in order in six of them.
 In Cole's season debut Feb.
 9, against Stephen F. Austin she sat down 16 of 17 batters from the end of the first inning through the sixth...She needed just four pitches to sit down the Ladyjacks in the fifth and five pitches to get three outs in the sixth...Cole threw six pitches in a perfect fourth inning against No. 5/6 Oregon, Feb.
 10.

 Tara Glover and Devon Bridges were selected to the CollegeSportsMadness.com preseason All-Mountain West First Team, both as outfielders.
 Lela Work and Jordan Kreiger were recognized as preseason second-team selections by the outlet.
 Work at pitcher and Kreiger at utility.

 Tara Glover took home a slew of awards and honors at season's end, the most impressive coming from the National Fastpitch Coaches Association.
 Glover earned a spot on the NFCA All-America Third Team, becoming the first All-American in program history.
 She was also named to the NFCA All-Pacific Region Second Team, giving Boise State an all-region performer in each of its first four seasons.